David Kelly (weapons expert): Hutton Inquiry

 Hutton also concluded that the September dossier had not been "sexed up" by the government, or by Campbell, but was the work of the JIC.
 He cleared the government and its ministers of any wrongdoing and reserved his criticism for the BBC and Gilligan.
 According to George Jones, the political correspondent for The Daily Telegraph, Hutton's judgement on the BBC was "damning and shocked its journalists with its ferocity.
 He said the corporation had a "defective" editorial system that allowed Gilligan to make "unfounded" claims questioning the Government's integrity".

 Despite the conclusion of the Hutton report that Kelly killed himself, there was continued debate over the manner of his death.
 Several doctors questioned the conclusion on medical grounds, although their position has been doubted by pathologists.
 The former leader of the Conservative Party, Michael Howard, and the former Liberal Democrat MP, Norman Baker, both thought Kelly was murdered.
-In 2007 Baker published The Strange Death of David Kelly in which he argued that Kelly did not commit suicide.
+In 2007 Baker published The Strange Death of David Kelly in which he argued that Kelly did not die by suicide.
 Kelly's family expressed their displeasure at the publication; his sister-in-law said: "It is just raking over old bones.
 I can't speak for the whole family, but I've read it all [Baker's theories], every word, and I don't believe it."